Program Overview

 Academic Information

-- Enrollment in Spanish courses is determined by the results of a language placement exam administered by the CLM.
+Enrollment in all courses is determined by the results of a language placement exam administered by the CLM.
 Please note that your performance on the placement exam may not reflect the number of semesters of language instruction you’ve already completed at your home university.
 We strongly suggest that students who are trying to place into any level of language beyond true beginning prepare for the language placement exam by reviewing previous coursework.

-- The transcript from the Universidad de Granada will reflect Contact Hours.
+The transcript from the Universidad de Granada will reflect Contact Hours.
 Please be in touch with your home university regarding credit transfer for this program.

 Courses